mr-RiP/SimpleStyledComponents/README.md

 # SimpleStyledComponents

-Simple "Hello world!"-like example for describing problem with styled-components server side rendering using ReactJS.NET.
+Simple "Hello world!"-like example for describing the problem with styled-components server side rendering using ReactJS.NET.

 ## Problem